-Claiming Bereavement Allowance and other Death Benefits can help to ease the financial worry.
+Various bereavement allowances and death benefits can help to ease the financial worry.
 Check what you can claim for when dealing with the loss of someone close who recently died.

-DEATH BENEFITS: There is no doubt that dealing with the death of a spouse or partner is a very challenging experience which can become more difficult if it results with you living a lower income.
+DEATH BENEFITS: Dealing with the death of a spouse or a civil partner is a challenging experience.

-This section explains how you could be eligible to receive bereavement allowance and death benefits.
-Help is at hand from the government following the loss of your husband, wife, or civil partner.
+This section explains how you may qualify to get bereavement allowance and death benefits.
+Help is at hand from the government following the loss of a husband, a wife, or a civil partner.

-Bereavement benefits are available for who were married (or in a civil partnership) and those who were living together.
+Bereavement benefits are available for married couples and those who were living together in a civil partnership.

 Most death and bereavement allowances are not means-tested benefits.
 Death benefits can even help you pay for a funeral when you apply for a Funeral Payment.
 Even better news is that they often get awarded whether you are in work or not.

-BENEFIT CALCULATOR: You can independently use the benefits calculator to calculate your entitlement rights.
-Benefit Calculators are anonymous, free to use online, and have now replaced the Benefits Adviser service.
+BENEFIT CALCULATOR: Use the benefits calculator to work out your entitlement rights.
+Benefit calculators are anonymous, free to use, and have now replaced the Benefits Adviser service.

-BEREAVEMENT ALLOWANCE: The Bereavement Allowance (previously called the Widow's Pension) provides benefits for the bereaved and widowed from the age of 45 up to the State Pension age in the United Kingdom.
+WIDOW'S PENSION: Those who qualify for the Bereavement Allowance will get a weekly benefit.
+It is for people widowed from the age of 45 up to the State Pension age in the United Kingdom.

-BEREAVEMENT PAYMENT: This guide explains how to claim the £2,000 non taxable Bereavement Payment.
-It is the DWP death benefit for those bereaved by the loss of a spouse or civil partner.
+BEREAVEMENT PAYMENT: Check how to claim the £2,000 non taxable Bereavement Payment.
+The DWP death benefit is for those bereaved by the loss of a spouse or civil partner.

-NEW BEREAVEMENT SUPPORT PAYMENTS: The Bereavement Support Payment is a new death benefit paid out to the most needy of bereaved citizens.
-This financial aid replaces previous bereavement benefits for widowed spouses or civil partners.
+NEW BEREAVEMENT SUPPORT PAYMENTS: The Bereavement Support Payment is a new death benefit.
+It gets paid out to the most needy of bereaved citizens.